Shane07p/TheSnakeGame/README.md

 - Arrow Keys or WASD: Move the snake

-- Game Over Condition: The game ends if the snake collides with the board boundaries.
+- Game Over Condition: The game ends if the snake collides with the board boundaries or collides with itself.
 ## How To Run

 1. Compile the program using a C++ compiler (MinGW/GCC recommended):